whyjz/ncu-open-science/_sources/project.md

 For written reports, You are welcome to use any languages that I understand (中文, English, 台文, & Español).
 On the other hand, we will stick to English for oral presentations.

-### Progress report requirements
+### Progress report

 The progress report serves as a checkpoint for the term project.

-#### Written report (due 4/11)
+#### Write-up (due 4/11 23:59 pm UTC+8)

-Ideally less than 500 words describing the research topic and the anticipated open science highlights.
-Will need to be published online for public access, so please do not include any sensitive information such as your student ID.
-Showing just your name with the report will do just fine.
-We will show you how to submit the written report in the next few weeks (forget about your Microsoft Word!)
+A short one-pager describing the research topic and the anticipated open science highlights.

+**Format requirements:**

+- Ideally less than 500 words, including two highlight items.
+- Showing just your name with the report will do just fine.

+**How to submit the report?**

+You need to export the report to PDF and send the file to me (whyjz@csrsr.ncu.edu.tw).
+The progress report will *not* be published for public access.
+Check out the [late policy](syllabus.html#late-work-policy) should you find yourself unable to complete the assignment on time.

-#### Oral presentation (4/13)
+#### Oral presentation (4/13 1-2 pm during the class time)

-Presentation with slides and/or demos.
-Detailed format TBD.
+Each person will spend ten minutes talking about the project, followed by a 5-10 minute discussion.
+We will determine the presentation order when the class starts.

+**Format requirements

+- Presentation slides or demos are optional.
+If you need to present with them, bring your own laptop (with an HDMI output) or send the files or links to me (whyjz@csrsr.ncu.edu.tw) before the class starts so we can show your material on the big screen.
+- Presentation should include why you choose this topic, what you will achieve, and what the open science highlights are.

-### Final report requirements
+### Final report

 #### Oral presentation (6/1)

 Presentation with slides and/or demos.
 Detailed format TBD.

-#### Written report (due 6/8)
+#### Write-up (due 6/8)

 Abstract plus the main text should be ideally less than 3000 words (excluding figures, code, and metadata).
+Will need to be published online for public access, so please do not include any sensitive information such as your student ID.
 Treat it as a mini-paper; it should have a proper structure as a piece of scientific writing.
 Abstract, introduction and conclusion are mandatory, and other common sections such as methods, data, and results are highly recommended.
+We will show you how to submit the written report in the next few weeks (forget about your Microsoft Word!)

 In addition to the required [components of the class project](project.html#components-of-the-class-project), consider addressing these key questions in the report as well: